-Leasehold Improvements - Leasehold improvements include \$415,000 received in 2004 as an incentive in our office space lease and is offset in liabilities as deferred rent.
-Leasehold improvements are amortized over the shorter of their estimated useful lives or the related lease life of 10 years.
+Leasehold Improvements - Leasehold improvements include \$113,000 received in 2015 as non-cash incentives in our office space lease and is offset in liabilities as deferred rent.
+Leasehold improvements are amortized over the shorter of their estimated useful lives or the related life of the lease.
 For leases with renewal periods at the Partnership's option, we have used the original lease term, excluding renewal option periods to determine useful life.
-Deferred rent is being amortized to general and administrative expense over the same term as the leasehold improvements, which is 10 years.
+Deferred rent is being amortized to general and administrative expense over the same term as the leasehold improvements.